To clean toxins in the soil and to facilitate the process for communities to heal and repair contaminated sites

-The artists’ ongoing conversations with developers, City and Parks staff, and the public are an integral part of the project, a process that builds connection while also shifting consciousness and awareness about bioremediation, land-stewardship, and reconciliation.
+The artists’ ongoing conversations with developers, City and Parks staff, and the public are an integral part of the project, a process that builds connection while also shifting consciousness and awareness about bioremediation, and land-stewardship.

 Southwest corner of Hastings St and Commercial Dr

 The artists will develop a remediation garden at a former gas station lot and future home of a new Urban Native Youth Association facility External website, opens in new tab.

 Southwest corner of 5th Ave and Brunswick St

 Artists will remove invasive species and replace them with Indigenous plants at an over-looked triangular parklet owned by Aragon Properties Ltd a block away from Native Education College External website, opens in new tab where the artists are based as Artist Fellows.

 Strathcona Park fieldhouse, 857 Malkin Ave